Data Protection Toolkit - Templates and Guidance

 If you're relying on legitimate interests, perhaps as an alternative to seeking consent, it's important that you balance your legitimate interests against the interests, rights and freedoms of the data subject.

 You also need to keep clear records to show that you have properly considered this balance.
+A legitimate interests assessment (LIA) shows that you have done this.

 If the world were perfect, you'd never have to do this.
 But it isn't, and you can never be 100% certain that human error or a cyber attack can't and won't happen.